 The chemicals' color system is the most important visual language for this infographic since it acts as an individual identity for each chemical.

 To show the toxicity level on a scale of 1–10 on chart 2, I added bars to represent count, each bar meaning 1.

 How many deaths did beauty cause?

 From the year of 2014 to 2019, a series of medical incidents are reported to the FDA, all associated with the use of a cosmetic product in a patient.
 This include death, life-threatening, disability, ER Visit, hospital visits important medical treatment, clinic visit, intervention, other serious medical events, and other outcomes.
-This 3D infographic shows the amount of possible events that happened over the years caused by cosmetic consumption.

 Using triangle sizes to represent quantity, this 3d infographic portrays the numbers of correlated events that happen simultaneously in the events of chemical reactions caused by cosmetics consumption.

 The colors of the triangles represent the types of adverse events reported to the FDA.
 The more colors the triangles have, the more events happened simultaneously.
 To showcase the dynamic combination of events one can encounter from consuming the cosmetic product, the colors are blended in gradient.
 Each gradient radiates from the sharp tip of the triangle, portraying the dangerousness of cosmetics.

 Part 3—Environmental Design